ivanhofer/typesafe-i18n/README.md

 export default de
 ```
- > make shure to give it the type of `Translation` to get compile-errors, when some translations are missing
+ > make sure to give it the type of `Translation` to get compile-errors, when some translations are missing

 ### custom types